 How to: Import a Master Page or Theme

-You can give pages on your SharePoint site a consistent appearance by creating and using master pages and themes.
-Visual Studio doesn’t provide templates for these elements, but you can create them in SharePoint Designer and then import them into Visual Studio.
-For more information, see Building Block: Pages and User Interface on the Microsoft website.
+Master pages and themes can give pages on a SharePoint site a consistent appearance.
+Although Visual Studio does not provide templates for master pages or themes, you can create them in SharePoint Designer and then import them into Visual Studio.
+This document shows how to import master pages and themes.
+For more information, see Building Block: Pages and User Interface on the MSDN Web site.

 To import a master page or theme

-In the Add New Item dialog box, expand the SharePoint node, and then choose the 2010 node.
+In the Add New Item dialog box, in the list of SharePoint templates, select Module.
+Give the module a name.

-A module contains files (for example, master page or theme files) for deployment to a location that you specify in SharePoint.
+A module is used as a container to deploy files, for example, master page or theme files, to a specified location in SharePoint.

-In the module, delete the default file, which is named Sample.txt.
+In the module, delete the default Sample.txt file.

-If you added a master page, change its Deployment Conflict Resolution setting to Automatic in the module’s properties.
+If you added a master page, change its Deployment Conflict Resolution setting to Automatic.

-Errors can occur if the name of the master page is the same as the name of an existing master page that’s marked as either Default Master Page or Custom Master Page.
+If the name of the master page is the same as the name of an existing master page that is marked as either Default Master Page or Custom Master Page, errors can occur.
 For information about how to resolve this problem, see Walkthrough: Import a Custom Master Page and Site Page with an Image.

 You must update the Elements.xml file to reference the master page or theme that you added.